RamiresOliv/Easy_Jekyll/README.md

 > Easy Template in Jekyll to help you knows more about Jekyll testing, changing and more

-_**Hey!** take it easy the project doesn't work if you open the MDs on github it's NECESSARY to run the code on Jekyll so that it is converted and usable._

 # How use?

 > Starting with Jekyll!
 Learning all that Jekyll offers with an easy and smart template to get you started!